Mechanical projects

 -

-Project Description: Multi-Stage Gearbox Assembly & Animation (SolidWorks)
+Project Description: Multi-Stage Gearbox Assembly & Animation

 This project is a detailed 3D design and animation of a multi-stage speed reducer gearbox, created in SolidWorks.
 It models the complete mechanical system, including gears, shafts, bearings, and the housing, and features both an exploded view and a functional motion simulation to demonstrate its construction and operation.